 - Reading train” response forms (example provided)

 - If you don’t already have a classroom library from which students can borrow materials, create or curate a set of English language reading materials that are age- and level-appropriate for your students.
 Considering seeking help from your school librarians, who may be able to provide a list of available English language materials; the librarians may also be able to order or locate resources for you, if needed.
 If your students have access to the Internet in the classroom, in the school library, in a computer lab, or at home, you can create a list of acceptable online reading resources for them.
-Be sure to review the American English website and American English mobile app for free e-reading materials to include on this list.
+Be sure to review the American English website for free e-reading materials to include on this list.

 - Adapt the reading train response form if needed.
 You can use the example form provided with this teaching tip, or you can create a similar form that is tailored to your reading objectives and learner level.
 Print several copies of the form; keep a stack of them available near the classroom library or in a folder in a known location in the classroom.
 If copying forms isn't possible, create a master form to display in the classroom and let students draw the train outline and copy the form content onto their own paper.